Nate Bargatze: Personal life

-Bargatze married Laura Blair on October 13, 2006.
-She is originally from Huntsville, Alabama.
-They met in their 20s when both were working at an Applebee's on Thompson Lane, Nashville.
+Bargatze married Laura Baines on October 13, 2006.
+They met while working at an Applebee's on Thompson Lane in Nashville, Tennessee.
 They have a daughter and live in Nashville.
 Bargatze is a Christian.
-When asked in a 2025 interview with The New York Times if he regards his comedy as service for God, he stated: "I am second to God.
-Second to your family, second to the audience, second to everybody.
-You live to serve, so it's very much a calling in that aspect."
-He added that he is reluctant for his comedy to be labeled as "faith-based" because people "write stuff off.
-Or they take it, especially now, in very different ways."
+He avoids discussing politics.

-Bargatze's second cousin, Ronnie Bargatze, was a three-sport athlete who later became a basketball coach at Vanderbilt University in the 1970s and was inducted into the TSSAA Hall of Fame in 2018.
-As a result, Bargatze has been a lifelong fan of the Vanderbilt Commodores.
+Although he did not attend Vanderbilt University, Bargatze has been a lifelong fan of the Vanderbilt Commodores.
+Bargatze's second cousin, Ronnie Bargatze, was an athlete who became a basketball coach at Vanderbilt in the 1970s and was inducted into the TSSAA Hall of Fame in 2018.

-Bargatze drank heavily while starting as a comedian, and said he "got very close" to sabotaging his career due to alcoholism.
-He stated that he stopped drinking alcohol in 2018, recalling that: "I wasn't able to drink like a regular person.
-I knew, 'Alright, well, if I want to go to the level I want to go to, I have to get this out of my life or I'm not going to be able to get to that level'."
+Bargatze drank heavily while starting as a comedian and has said he was close to sabotaging his career due to alcoholism.
+He stated in 2024 that he had stopped drinking alcohol in 2018, recalling: "I wasn't able to drink like a regular person."

-An avid golfer, Bargatze participated in the pro-am of the Simmons Bank Open in 2023, and is friends with professional golfer and fellow Nashville resident Brandt Snedeker.
+An avid golfer, Bargatze participated in the pro–am of the Simmons Bank Open golf tournament in 2023.
+He is friends with professional golfer Brandt Snedeker.
 Bargatze also competed in the AT&T Pebble Beach Pro-Am in 2023, where he was listed as a 7 handicap.

-Bargatze avoids discussing politics.
-When asked in a 2024 interview with The Hollywood Reporter if he had been tempted to do so, he said: "Yeah.
-As you're coming up, you're seeing other people [have success sharing their opinions.] ...
-And you'd see guys pop up and they'd go that route and they'd get pretty popular doing that, and you're like, 'Should I be saying something?
-I'm not saying anything.'
-But I'd remind myself that that thought is about me, it's not about [the audience,] and I should stay in my lane."

 In 2024, Bargatze contributed $1.15 million to the development of an indoor athletic facility at Donelson Christian Academy, his alma mater.
 The school subsequently named the facility in honor of him.
-Bargatze stated in 2025 that he wants to build a theme park in Nashville, dubbed Nateland, similar to Opryland USA, which he worked at as a teenager before its closure in 1997.
+Bargatze stated in 2025 that he wants to build a theme park in Nashville similar to Opryland USA, where he worked at as a teenager before its closure in 1997.

+Bargatze attended the UFC Freedom 250 event held at the White House.